|

 wind.
 The logs must be maintained in an environment above 40 percent moisture

 and kept fully shaded in the summer.
-Under natural conditions, mushrooms fruit
+Under natural conditions, mushrooms

-in the spring and fall when temperatures are cool.
+fruit in the spring and fall when temperatures are cool.

-Logs generally begin producing 6
+Logs generally begin producing 6 months to 1 year after inoculation; after

-for 4 years producing 1-2 lbs. per year.
+which, they usually continue to fruit for up to 4 years producing 1-2 lbs. per year.

 within a row.
 Leave approximately 2 to 4 in. between the rows and offset the holes so